fepitre/qubes-builderv2/README.md

   - `prefix: str` --- Which repository to clone (default: QubesOS/qubes-).
   - `suffix: str` --- git suffix (default: .git).
   - `branch: str` --- git branch (default: main).
   - `maintainers: List[str]` --- List of extra fingerprint allowed for signature verification of git commit and tag.
+See `key-dirs` option for providing the public keys.

 - `skip-git-fetch: bool` --- When set, do not update already downloaded git repositories (those in `sources` artifacts dir).
 New components are still fetched (once).
 Useful when doing development builds from non-default branches, local modifications etc.